 Assemble the Tomatoes Pizzaiola

 Place tomato halves, cut-side up, on one side of prepared baking sheet.

-Divide butter between each tomato well and top each with shredded mozzarella.
+Divide softened butter between each tomato well and top each with shredded mozzarella.
 Sprinkle each with remaining Italian seasoning, ¼ tsp. salt, and a pinch of pepper.

 Roast the Green Beans and Tomatoes

 Add green beans, garlic, 2 tsp. olive oil, ¼ tsp. salt and a pinch of pepper to empty side of baking sheet and toss to coat.

 Spread green beans into a single layer on their side.
-Roast until green beans are tender and cheese is browned, 12-15 minutes.
+Roast in hot oven until green beans are tender and cheese is browned, 12-15 minutes.

 While green beans and tomatoes roast, sear chicken.